mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 ---
 {% include JB/setup %}

+**tl;dr: We compare Python performance against Clojure, Julia, and Java in text-processing and dynamic collections.
+Remarkably, Python does well.**

 ## Situation

-I have a decent grasp on performance when it comes to numerics; I am ignorant when it comes to text-based data wrangling.
+I mostly understand numeric performance; I am ignorant when it comes to text and basic data wrangling.
 Actually, that's an understatement

 *The SciPy community has optimized the heck out of numerics; lets think about text!*

 I think that many of us are in the same position.
-At work I do some heavy analysis on non-numeric data and run times now slow down my work cycle.
-I've already benchmarked and tuned my code within Python.
-I now have three options to increase performance
+At work I analyze non-numeric data and run-times now slow down my work cycle.
+I've already benchmarked and tuned my code within Python so now have the following three options to further increase performance:

 1. Use more machines
 2. Invent a better algorithm
 3. Switch to a lower level language

-I've been doing a lot of number 1, "use more machines", recently (haven't we all) just because it's easy.
-Number 2, "invent better algorithms" is hard and so I avoid it if I'm not interested in the problem (I'm not.)
-I actually don't know how much value is in number 3, switching to a lower level language, when it comes to text.
-That's what this blogpost is about.
+Recently I've done number 1, "use more machines" (haven't we all).
+I made this choice because it's easy.
+Option 2, "invent better algorithms" is hard and so I avoid it if I'm not intellectually interested in the problem.

+In numeric work I support option 3, "switch to a lower level language".
+In text-based work I don't have a strong intuition on how valuable this is.
+This blogpost helps to answer that question.

 ## A Small Language Shootout

-I'm curious to see if my 30-core shared memory machine or large distributed system could be replaced with a few cores running tight compiled code.
-To test this I'm running a very simple parse and group operation in three languages that interest me right now
+Can my 30-core shared memory machine or large distributed system be replaced with a few cores running tight compiled code?
+To test this we run a very simple parse-and-group operation in three languages of current interest:

-*   Python -- our favorite hands-in-the-dirt low-performance language
+*   Python -- our favorite low-performance language
 *   Clojure -- A compiled lisp on the JVM
 *   Julia -- The language all of Scientific Python is talking about but no one seems to have used.

-Each is a modern "high productivity" language designed to think hard about how programmers program.
+Each is a modern high-productivity language optimized to development time as well as performance.
 I would feel comfortable marrying myself to any of them long-term.

-Later on in the blogpost as a baseline language I introduce
+Later on in the blogpost I introduce Java as a baseline language:

 *   Java -- the oddly effective language that everyone loves to hate

 ## Installing Julia

-For those who don't know, Julia is a compiled language that targets imperative array code (like C/Fortran) with a lightweight syntax (like Python) but with a real type system (like Haskell).
-Along with Rust and Go it is one of the few recent advances in imperative languages.
+Julia is a compiled language that targets

+*   imperative array code (like C/Fortran)
+*   with a lightweight syntax (like Python)
+*   but with a real type system (like Haskell).

+Along with Rust and Go it is one of the recent advances in imperative languages.
 It caters more to the Matlab/Fortran crowd than the Systems/C crowd (like Go).

-I've been curious about Julia but have never actually played with it.
+While curious about Julia I've never played with it.
 I had been warned about Julia's installation process.
 I was told that it depended on a custom LLVM and took up a Gig+ of storage.
 I was pleasantly surprised when the following worked (Ubuntu 13.04)

     mrocklin@notebook:~$ sudo add-apt-repository ppa:staticfloat/juliareleases
     mrocklin@notebook:~$ sudo apt-get update